 record summary table: a quick-look summary table of the records by winter

 Monthly Data: The title page has all summarized data for each month for November through May starting in the fall of 1974 up until the current listed chronologically.
-The individual months below of June through October start from the 2000-2001 winter to current only, except for snow totals.
+The individual months below of June through October start from the 2000-2001 winter to current, except for snow totals which date back to 1974.

 January- summary for January, 1975-2024